unique-subedi/unique-subedi.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year Ph.D. student in the statistics department at the University of Michigan, where I am advised by [Prof. Ambuj Tewari](https://ambujtewari.github.io/).
+I am a fourth-year Ph.D. student in the statistics department at the University of Michigan, where I am advised by [Prof. Ambuj Tewari](https://ambujtewari.github.io/).
 Previously, I studied mathematics and computer science at the University of Mississippi (Olemiss).
 During my time there, I was fortunate to work with [Prof. Rizwanur Khan](http://home.olemiss.edu/~rrkhan/) and [Prof. Micah Milinovich](http://home.olemiss.edu/~mbmilino/) in number theory.

 Research Interest